FutureVets Abroad

 • Students should bring rain gear such as, but not limited to: ponchos, umbrellas, rain-boots/wellingtons, etc…

-• Wear comfortable/breathable casual clothes
+• Wear comfortable/breathable casual clothes.
+Shorts are fine

 • Wear comfortable shoes (sneakers are a great option)